Skip to main content

 Over 82,000+ S-ICD patients and counting have received protection from both sudden cardiac death and the risks and complications associated with transvenous leads.
 Early S-ICD trials typically had younger patients with less advanced heart disease and “niche” indications, including channelopathies, hypertrophic cardiomyopathy, congenital heart disease or previous ICD indication.
 However, both the PRAETORIAN and UNTOUCHED studies included older and sicker patients.
 In fact, UNTOUCHED included the most traditional cohort of patients (primary prevention, LVEF ≤ 35%) and showed the S-ICD has lower inappropriate shock (IAS) rates than TV-ICDs.

-Bar charts showing S-ICD patient comorbidities across a variety of studies, including IDE, EFFORTLESS, PAS, PRAETORIAN and UNTOUCHED.
+Bar charts of S-ICD patient comorbidities across variety of studies including IDE, EFFORTLESS, PAS, PRAETORIAN and UNTOUCHED.

 Patient Comorbidities and S-ICD